Lindzsy/curriculum/phase1/web_notes_project.md

 Iteration 5 - persisting notes
 ------------------------------

-Store your notes should be read in from a file.
+Store your notes somewhere that you can add them and they will still be around.
+You can do this by sticking them into a JSON file, or a database.
 When you add notes, they should be saved back into the file so that they are still available when you restart.